 With a theoretical maximum effective service flow rate of five gallons per minute per filter, a double filter gives you ten gallons per minute.
-But, when the total service flow is five gallons per minute, each filter is handling only 2.5 gallons per minute and the life expectancy per filter jumps from 10,000 gallons to 25,000 gallons.
+But, when the total service flow is five gallons per minute, each filter is handling only 2.5 gallons per minute and the life expectancy per filter jumps more than doubles.
 Similarly, service pressure drop decreases from 2.5 psi to 1 psi with the addition of the second filter.

 With carbon filters, the slower the service flow rate, the more effective the filter, the less it resists flow (and decreases pressure to the home), and the longer the carbon lasts.

 Above is a high-flow triple filter setup installed on a large home in Trophy Club, TX.
 The water enters from the left and goes through a single sediment filter, then the stream splits to pass through three catalytic carbon block filters for chloramine removal.
 The final stage, at right in the picture, is a Watts ScaleNet TAC anti-scale unit.
 The system is designed for very high quality chloramine reduction as well as scale prevention at flow rates to 15 gallons per minute.

 Parallel installations like those pictured above can be used for city water chlorine or chloramine applications, very high flow sediment filtration, reduction of odors or iron from well water.

 Here are articles with additional information about filters of this type:

 Chloramine Removal (our testing of our own products).